We have collected an extensive list of some of the most commonly used terms and acronyms within the

 staff.
 There is no need for printed kitchen receipts.
 It improves

-kitchen efficiency and save paper.
+kitchen efficiency and saves paper.
 Also allows for quick easy amendments

 if a customer changes their mind on an order.